forestgrape/coronavirus/spread_analyses.md

 * [Appendix](#appendix)
   * [Data UK Sport Events](#data-uk-sport-events)

+## Short Summary
+[Situations with Covid-19 spreading](#spread-situations) is observed or is *not* observed are described.
+High transmission of severe Covid is observed in situations where much air is exchanged between people.

 ## Summary
-[Situations with Covid-19 spreading](#spread-situations) is observed or is *not* observed are described and analysed.

 ### Covid Transmission happens when much Air is Exchanged between People
 Covid-19 transmission correlates to the amount of air people breadth from each other.
 The amount of exchanged air is high